DETERMINISTIC6G/NetworkDelayEmulator/README.md

 The first line defines bin 1, the second line bin 2, etc.

 A bin reacher from its lower bound to the lower bound of the next bin.
 Count is the number of values in the bin (frequency).
-Unit can be `ns` for nanop-seconds, `us` for micro-seconds, `ms` for milli-seconds, or `s` for seconds.
+Unit can be `ns` for nano-seconds, `us` for micro-seconds, `ms` for milli-seconds, or `s` for seconds.
 The last line must have a count of 0.
 It only servers to define the upper bound of the previous bin.

 ## Importing Delay Distributions from DETERMINISTIC6G Project